Data overload: commodity hedge funds close as computers dominate

 “The truth is fundamental analysis is effectively the work of a historian, seeking to provide explanation for what has already occurred,” he said.

-Some fund managers and analysts say computerized trading has been amplified in commodities because other participants such as banks and pension funds have cut exposure to the sector.
+Some fund managers and analysts say computerised trading has been amplified in commodities because other participants such as banks and pension funds have cut exposure to the sector.

 Total global commodity assets under management more than halved from 2012 to 2015 to under $200 billion, though the total has since recovered to just over $300 billion, according to Barclays.